ajstamm/gatpkg/README.md

 **GAT is still in beta testing.** We welcome feedback on what worked well, suggestions for improvement, and bugs you encounter.
 Report all issues via the "Issues" tab or by emailing [NYSDOH EPHT](mailto:epht@health.ny.gov?subject=[GAT]).

 This version of GAT is provided as is.
-GAT is jointly owned by the NYSDOH and Health Research, Inc. GAT is maintained by Abigail Stamm through funding from the CDC.
+GAT is maintained by Abigail Stamm through funding from the CDC.

 GAT was written in R-2.9.2 under Windows XP and was revised and converted to a package in R-3.4.3 under Windows 10 using RStudio-1.1.442.
 GAT is designed to be friendly for users with minimal R experience.